EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

   + other is a bstr SHALL be aad_2, aad_3, or exchange_hash

-where exchange_hash, in diagnostic non-normative notation, is:
+where exchange_hash, in non-CDDL notation, is:

 exchange_hash = H( H( message_1 | message_2 ) | message_3 )